You can find them throughout the mountains, above the streams and along the old roads.

 The former headquarters for the International Printing Pressmen and Assistants Union of North America from 1911 to 1967, Pressman’s home is a throwback to another era of American industrialization.

-The community was born of the idea of George Berry, a Hawkins County native who grew up to be president of the Pressmen’s Union.
+Then, the community was born of the idea of George Berry, a Hawkins County native who grew up to be president of the Pressmen’s Union.